Piysing14/cplusplus/README.md

 12. Write a Program to Remove Spaces From a String
 13. Write a Program to Find the Sum of the First N Natural Numbers
 14. Write a Program to Find the Factorial of a Number Using Loops
+15. Write a Program to Find a Leap Year or Not